cesca95/TeleoperatedGroundRobot/README SLAM+Unity.md

 ##### Inputs
 The inputs are the images taken by the kinect 2 v2 in RGB-D format, which is a combination of a RGB image and its corresponding depth image.
 ##### Internal working
-RTAB-Map takes the RGB-D images and publish them as ros messages under different topics as shown in the documentation [here](http://wiki.ros.org/rtabmap_ros#rtabmap).
+RTAB-Map takes the RGB-D images and publishes them as ROS messages under different topics as shown in the documentation [here](http://wiki.ros.org/rtabmap_ros#rtabmap).
 ##### Outputs
-The ouputs are the messages published on the different ros topics, in particular we are interested on the ```/rtabmap/mapData``` topic on which is published the 3D point cloud map of the enviroment.
+The ouputs are the messages published on the different ROS topics, in particular we are interested on the ```/rtabmap/mapData``` topic on which is published the 3D point cloud map of the enviroment.
 The map can be visualized in Rviz, which will be launched automatically with the required settings to visualize the map, in order to make a pre check before starting to send the data stream to Unity via a websocket.

 #### Unity visualization of a 3D point cloud map